agenium-scale/boost.simd/doc/u2_tutorial_kernel.md

 @snippet helloworld.cpp hello-enum-ctor

-Note that this constructor make the strong assumption that the size of your boost::simd::pack is correct.
+Note that this constructor makes the strong assumption that the size of your boost::simd::pack is correct.
 Unless required, it's generally a good idea to try to avoid depending on a fixed size for boost::simd::pack unless the algorithm requires it.
-The splat function is recommended over this usage whenever possible.
+The splat function is recommended over this usage wherenever possible.

 ## Operations on boost::simd::pack